Where operators learn the layer above orchestration.

 Anthropic AI Fluency framework

 The four D's — Delegation, Description, Discernment, Diligence — that we adapt for operations contexts.
 Short, well-produced, and accessible to non-engineers.
-Every operator who interacts with Major Tom should take this.
+Every operator who interacts with The Captain should take this.

 Visit anthropic.com ↗The Neuron — daily AI newsletter